 KT: The book was published originally in 2022.
 Has the culture around survivors of sexual abuse in France changed much since then?

 VD: This year in France, we are facing a big backlash from some women – white women – coming together as a group to say: “That’s enough, ladies.”
 They are deciding who is a “good” victim and who is a “good” aggressor.
-At the same time, we have the case of Gisèle Pelicot [who is alleged to have been serially drugged by her husband and raped by strangers he recruited on the internet], which has had huge repercussions on social media.
+At the same time, we have the case of Gisèle Pelicot [EDITOR’S NOTE: who was found to have been serially drugged by her husband and raped by strangers he recruited on the internet, all fifty-one of whom have been convicted], which has had huge repercussions on social media.
 You can see things are happening with the #MeToo movement.
 It’s a work in process, it’s a revolution in process.

 The subject of male heterosexuality is something we need to think about.
 In France, we had some men saying that they wanted to deconstruct masculinity.
 And the first thing they said was: “We have to really understand when a woman says yes or no.” But I would say the first thing they should think about is: What’s going on with their fucking libido?
 What’s wrong?
 Can they take care of their own libido, so maybe saying yes or no wouldn’t be such a problem?
 Because who would say yes to such a sick desire?
 What’s going on with them is really sinister.